Governance

 Judge Soulio was appointed as a District Court Judge in 2006, with concurrent appointments to the Licensing Court, the Environmental Resources and Development Court, and the Equal Opportunity Tribunal.

 Judge Soulio is a founding member of the national Judicial Council on Diversity and Inclusion which reports to the national Council of Chief Justices and develops frameworks, and provides advice and resources to ensure equality of treatment for all court users.
-He is also the national Chair of the Diversity and Inclusion Justice Network.
+He is also the national Chair of the Diversity and Inclusion Justice Network, and a board member of the Australian Crime Prevention Council.
 Judge Soulio has served as Chair of the Australian Migrant Resource Centre since 2002.
 Judge Soulio has previously served as Chair of the federal government’s Australian Multicultural Council advising government on multicultural policy, and interfaith and anti-racism programs.

 He served as a member of the federal government’s ANZAC Centenary Advisory Council, National Aged Care Reform Implementation Council, and the Civil Society 20.
 He also served as a member of the Gender Equity Advisory Group for the Salvation Army from 2017-2019, and served as President of the Football Federation of South Australia between 2005-2016, and as Chair of the state government’s Boxing and Martial Arts Advisory Board between 2002-2020.